-Pelvic exam is the most common way of detecting uterine fibroids.
+The pelvic exam is the most common way of detecting uterine fibroids.
 Irregularities found in the shape of your uterus during the pelvic exam may indicate fibroid growth.
-Uterine fibroids, medically termed as leiomyomas or myomas, vary in their shape, location and numbers.
-Some women may have one large fibroid while some others may have many of them in small sizes.
+Uterine fibroids, medically termed as leiomyomas or myomas, vary in their shape, location, and numbers.
+Some women may have one large fibroid, while others may have many small growths.
 They may be located inside the uterine cavity, within the wall, or attached to the wall and hang down by a stalk.
-Uterine fibroids commonly occur in the women during their reproductive years and in women who are of African-American descent are more likely to have them.
+Uterine fibroids commonly occur in women during their reproductive years and affect up to 70% of all women by age 50.

 - Enlarged uterus or protruding abdomen

 - Periods lasting more than 10 days per month

 - Bleeding between menstrual cycles

 - Fatigue caused by anemia

 - Frequent urination or difficulty emptying the bladder

 - Pain in the abdomen or lower back

 To diagnose fibroids, your doctor may conduct an ultrasound of the abdomen, or an MRI may be needed to determine the size and numbers of the fibroids present.
 The interventional radiologist will analyze the ultrasound pictures and locate the fibroids.
 Once the size and location are determined, the doctor will work with the patient to create a personalized treatment plan that fits their individual needs.